 Top tips for collecting a Debt from a friend or relative

-Many people think of Private Debt Collection as something only Companies or Businesses use but that is not the case at all.
-We deal with many instance of private debts owing to and from family & friends for matters such as personal loans, goods bought etc so regularly collect debts from friends or relatives on behalf of third parties.
+We deal with many instances of private debts owing to and from family & friends for matters such as personal loans, goods bought etc so regularly collect debts from friends or relatives on behalf of third parties.

-Here is our top 5 tips for collection of personal debts owing
+Here are our top 5 tips for collection of personal debts owing

 - Document any requests for payment – If a payment date has been missed, you need to let them know you are on top of the situation so a polite letter/email will help remind them that payment was due and needs to be made.

 - Stay calm and composed – Never lose your temper with them.
 It is very frustrating to be owed money especially if you need it yourself but becoming angry and abusive will simply result in a full breakdown and is likely to lead to no further payments.

 - Take action – Fingers crossed it does not come to this but where every avenue of communication has been exhausted, it is time to call the professionals, never simply write off your money.
 Nobody has ever been labelled as a ‘bad person’ for simply requesting to be paid money they have lent/provided in good faith.

 Where any action is necessary regarding the issue of Collecting A Debt From A Friend, it literally does pay to speak to a professional. of course, there is the Debt Collection option but there is also a legal recourse through the courts and solicitors dependant on the amount.

 The problem with the latter is that they can be very expensive and can protract the matter however they may be a more appropriate option if the matter is disputed.